percona/pbm-docs/docs/features/physical.md

 You can make a physical, incremental or a snapshot-based backup in such a mixed deployment using PBM.
 This saves you from having to reconfigure your deployment for a backup, and keeps both your migration and backup strategies intact.

-Physical, incremental and snapshot-based backups are only possible from PSMDB nodes since their implementation is based on the [`$backupCursorExtend`](https://docs.percona.com/percona-server-for-mongodb/latest/backup-cursor.html) functionality.
+Physical, incremental and snapshot-based backups are only possible from PSMDB nodes since their implementation is based on the [`$backupCursorExtend` :octicons-link-external-16:](https://docs.percona.com/percona-server-for-mongodb/latest/backup-cursor.html) functionality.
 When it’s time to make a backup, PBM searches the PSMDB node and makes a backup from it.
 The PSMDB node must not be an arbiter nor a delayed node.

 If more than 2 nodes are suitable for a backup, PBM selects the one with a higher [priority](../usage/start-backup.md#adjust-node-priority-for-backups).
 Note that if you override a priority for at least one node, PBM assigns priority `1.0` for the remaining nodes and uses the new priority list .